 The goal of the communicable disease work is to know about diseases and other skin conditions so you can prevent them from happening or spreading to others.

-Disease education is just that, educating on diseases.
+Disease education is just that, educating people about diseases.
 Many of my patient encounters were to educate on specific diseases and answer all of their questions.
 Other times I would educate large groups at a time, especially when there was a new or emerging disease (COVID-19)…not to name any names.

 Investigations